 Capsule shapes are only supported when using 3D physics (configured in the Physics section of the game.project file).

 A complex shape can either be created from a tilemap component or from a convex hull shape.

-Defold includes a feature allowing you to easily generate physics shapes for a tile map.
-The Tilemap manual explains how to add collision groups to a tile source and assign tiles to collision groups (example).
+Defold includes a feature allowing you to easily generate physics shapes for the tile source used by a tile map.
+The Tilesource manual explains how to add collision groups to a tile source and assign tiles to collision groups (example).

 To add collision to a tile map: